-Training managers know that training encompasses much more that what happens during the class itself.
+Training managers know that training encompasses much more than what happens during the class itself.
 There is an infrastructure of talent, logistics, training materials, vendor management, and employee engagement that must come together for effective learning to occur.
 Training Magazine’s Industry Report, a standard for over three decades, reported in 2019 total U.S. training expenditures as $83 billion, including the costs of training staff and vendor services.
 Both direct and indirect costs should be included when determining the true cost of any corporate training effort so that budgets can be determined and the ROI of corporate training calculated.

 Understanding Types of Cost

 Ever hear a co-worker say, “if we use the internal training team, the class will be free because we don’t pay for anything.”?
 Yet, if those same co-workers stood in a hallway staring at each other because there was no training room reserved, no instructor to guide the work, no materials to reinforce key points, and no documentation to include for certifications, they may rethink that “it’s all free” concept.
-Just as you would for a project budget, it is important to know what items, services, expenses and fees comprise a training solution’s cost so that you can garner support for quality training for your business.
+Just as you would for a project budget, it is important to know what items, services, expenses, and fees comprise a training solution’s cost so that you can garner support for quality training for your business.
 Internal or external, onsite or virtual, all training has a cost.

-As a base level, there are direct and indirect costs.
-Direct are those costs that have a 1:1 connection to the specific service or good; they include software, equipment, raw materials, and labor that is specific to the product, department or project.
+At a base level, there are direct and indirect costs.
+Direct are those costs that have a 1:1 connection to the specific service or good; they include software, equipment, raw materials, and labor that is specific to the product, department, or project.
 Indirect costs include generalized costs for the business which are needed to create the service or good; they include overhead costs and are sometimes referred to as the "real" costs of doing business.

 Direct Costs of Corporate Training

 When you are putting together a training plan, it is easy to look up a vendor and just quote the price from the website, for example, $599/person and for a class of 15, that will give you a direct cost estimate of ($599 x 15 = $8,985).
 That is one item in your potential list of direct costs for training.
-Other costs of software, equipment, materials and labor could include but are not limited to:
+Other costs of software, equipment, materials, and labor could include but are not limited to:

 - Room Set up / Reservation Fees

-- Software licenses or technology fees
+- Software Licenses or Technology Fees

 - Vendor Travel